 His academic studies include a Master’s in composition with Christos Samaras at the Aristotle University of Thessaloniki where he graduated as a valedictorian (2011-2017) and Masters’s/Concert Exams in Music with Dieter Mack at the Lübeck University of Music (2017-2021).
 He is now a doctorate candidate at the Hamburg University of Music and Theatre as a scholar of the German Academic Exchange Service (DAAD), researching hybrid voice techniques in contemporary music theatre.
-His artistic and academic work is supervised by Gordon Kampe and Nina Noeske and his new Opera “The Fall of the House of Commons” (libretto by Alexandros Lountzis and Orfeas Apergis) will be premiered in Hamburg in 2022.
+His artistic and academic work is supervised by Gordon Kampe and Nina Noeske.
 He has participated in numerous digital-or-analogue masterclasses with renowned composers, such as Michael Finnissy, Oliver Schneller, Rebeca Saunders, Phillip Mainz, and Thomas Adés.

-Orestis constantly seeks the feverish excitement of being on-stage, either as a performer or as a conductor.
-While in Greece, he has had concerts as a clarinet soloist, or as a choir member; since he moved to Germany, he developed a particular interest in the field of Performance Art and had masterclasses by Anna Clementi and Alwynne Pritchard.
-Performances of his include pieces by Alexander Schubert at festivals like Ultima in Oslo, Hitzacker Musiktage, Possehl Festival in Lübeck, #WePresent in Hamburg, Donaueschinger Musiktage etc. In September 2020 he was an artist in residence at the Petersburg Art Centre Berlin, where he and Irini Aravidou developed the interactive installation project CUBICLE.
+I always seek the feverish excitement of being on stage, either as a performer or as a conductor.
+Earlier as a clarinet soloist, or in a choir, and currently particularly interested in Performance Art.
+Performances include pieces by Alexander Schubert at festivals like Ultima in Oslo, Hitzacker Musiktage, Possehl Festival in Lübeck, #WePresent in Hamburg, Donaueschinger Musiktage, and more.